legend507/JavaScriptLearning/0-MyNote/something_to_remember.md

 ```

 # Immediately Invoked Function Expression (IIFE)
 More like a coding style thing.
-But IIFE is said to offer high privacy. `Don't know how...`
+But IIFE is said to offer high privacy.
 ``` js
 // conventional way to define and call a function function game() {